turingschool/mod-0-curriculum/session2/index.md

 <a name="terminalcommandline"></a>
 ## Terminal and Command Line

 The <span class="vocab">terminal</span> is what we call a command line interface.
-Basically, that's a fancy way of saying that it's the program we use to give commands to the compu
+Basically, that's a fancy way of saying that it's the program we use to give commands to the computer.

-We use the command line because it is a faster way to navigate our file systems, and certain tools can only be downloaded and accessed via the commandline.
+We use the command line because it is a faster and more precise way to navigate our file systems, and certain tools can only be downloaded and accessed via the command line.

 Your terminal will look something like this: